The SMT Committee on the Status of Women offers three mentoring programs, which address different aspects of professional life.

-- Proposal Mentoring Program: This program pairs a female music theory graduate student or junior scholar (the mentee) with a senior music theorist (the mentor) who will provide feedback on a conference proposal for the Society for Music Theory’s annual conference, or a regional music theory conference.
-The mentor will then provide her or his opinion on how the mentee can strengthen the proposal’s writing style, organization, etc., to maximize the proposal’s chances of being accepted.
+This program pairs music theory graduate students and junior scholars who identify as female, non-binary, or trans with mentors who have been served on national and international program committees and/or are music theorists whose paper proposals have consistently met with success.
+Mentors will provide feedback on a conference proposal for the Society for Music Theory’s annual meeting or a regional music theory conference.
+Mentors will advise the mentee on how to strengthen the proposal’s writing style, organization, etc., to maximize the proposal’s chances of being accepted.

-Disclaimer: Please note all communications will be private between you and the mentor.
+Disclaimer: Please note that all communications between you and the mentor will be private.
 The mentor commits to maintaining private communications; you must keep any information your mentor confides in you private as well.
 Also, in accordance with Item 2 of the SMT Mentoring Policy, the opinions expressed and advice given within any of the CSW’s mentoring programs are solely those of the individual mentor and do not represent the views or actions of the CSW or the Society for Music Theory.
 SMT and the CSW will not accept any damages or other liability arising from the mentorship.